-The websites themselves look unattainable, which when you get the link for you, your boss, or your client will win you some serious brownie points.
+The websites themselves look unattainable, which when you get the link for you, or your boss it will win you some serious brownie points.

 It’s a reverse process to what link builders are used to: usually it’s you and your keyboard trying to penetrate a writer at The New York Times with a carefully conceived, punchy subject line and a internal argument whether 2-3 paragraphs in the body is best; plus should you be edgy, straight to the point or super friendly.
 So many variables.
 So little time

 The journalists put the requests out so they are expecting, scrap that, welcoming emails from you.
 This time you’ve been invited and the open rate will blow your socks off!